2023 PaymentCloud Review: Best High-risk Merchant Account Provider

 Waived to $250

-That being said, we got in touch with PaymentCloud to provide us with more insight on their pricing method.
-PaymentCloud confirms that they can adjust their pricing model based on client preference so you can negotiate rates and also compare different processing options to find the most affordable for you.
+To get more insight into their pricing method, we got in touch with PaymentCloud.
+It confirmed that it can adjust the pricing model based on client preference so you can negotiate rates and compare different processing options to find the most affordable.

 Ave. mid-risk transaction fee